Quarantine and Isolation

 - Personal documents: Bring any valuable papers and identification with you in case they’re needed, such as your driver’s license, student ID, passport, etc.

-- Food and water: Identify a roommate or nearby friend who can deliver meals to your door.
-Keep a stash of favorite snacks to tide you over and pack a reusable water bottle.
+- Food and water: Keep a stash of favorite snacks to tide you over and pack a reusable water bottle.

 - Self-care items: Pack some fun activities to do, such as books, puzzles, coloring books and gaming devices.